 For various reasons, one location might provide a more stable connection compared to others.

-To change the location, open the Locations page on your Surfshark app, where you will find the full list of our servers.
+To change the location, open the Locations page on your Surfshark app; here you will find the full list of our servers.
 Try to test at least several different servers and see if the issue persists.

 - Restart your Android.

-It sounds too simple, but that will reset your network and give you a fresh start.
+It may sound simple, but this will reset your network and give you a fresh start.